 - Student completes the Graduate Student Approval Form

 - Make sure grades for Incomplete “I”, Nonreport “NR”, or F’s are resolved/changed by instructor(s) completing Grade Report Form(s) for department chair signature and submission to the Registrar’s Office or have Graduate College Dean approval for these to remain on the transcript by this deadline.

 - A Conditional Pass (if applicable) must be removed by the Major Professor by completing the Conditions Met Memo for Final Oral Exam.
 The Major Professor signs as well as POS Committee members (if applicable) based on the conditions indicated on the Report of Final Oral Examination form.
-The Major Professor submits it to the Graduate College (PDF can be emailed to Natalie Robinson at firstname.lastname@example.org).
+The Major Professor submits it to the Graduate College (PDF can be emailed to Lisa Elm at firstname.lastname@example.org.

-- An email will be sent to the Major Professor, DOGE, and Graduate Support Staff (Katie Siders) to approve the form.
+- An email will be sent to the Major Professor, DOGE, and Graduation Support Staff to approve the form.

-- The DOGE and Grad Support Staff will approve the form only after the Major Professor signs and after the English Department’s Graduation Exit Information and Survey form is received.
+- The DOGE and Graduation Support Staff will approve the form only after the Major Professor signs and after the English Department’s Graduation Exit Information and Survey form is received (see above).
 Do not upload the electronic dissertation/ thesis/ creative component until this form has been submitted to the Graduate College.

 - The student will receive a final email letting them know that the approval form has been approved.
 If you have not received this email before the deadline, please contact your Major Professor.

 - Student completes the Graduate Student Approval Form

 - Electronic Submission to ProQuest or the ISU Library Repository